patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 Enforcing absolutes is a hard task.
 Even when well communicated, adopting a standard requires coordination and dedication.
 The goal is to create a movement toward the objective.
 To get champions to propagate practices which augments the organization.
 In previous organization, we had two primary development tools for the same language.
 The split was about 50/50.
 Even though one of the tool was clearly superior, it took 15 months to be adopted; one developer at a time voluntarily.
 The gain was substantial in the long run as only one set of configuration and plugins needed to be supported.

-I had the chance to join a start up at its beginning once and set many absolutes.
-The culmination of efficiency was demonstrated one day when a developer had to rebuild his environment from a formatted disk.
+I had the chance to join a start-up at its beginning once and set many absolutes.
+The culmination of efficiency was demonstrated one day when a developer had to rebuild his environment from a newly formatted disk.
 Within one hour, he was able to submit a fully tested code change to the product.
-The standardization allowed for extensive automation and up to date documentation for all the development tools and micro services of the organization.
+The standardization allowed for extensive automation and up to date documentation of all the development tools and micro services of the organization.

 ### Code formatting convention